danielgcf/editorconfig-eclipse/README.md

 # editorconfig-eclipse

+#Download the repository, and import it as MAVEN project:

+Open eclipse and choose the workspace repository (it is the folder where goes the .editorconfig

+File -> Import -> Existing Maven Project.

+In the Root Directory open the folder the download repository

-Place the .editorconfig file at the workspace-project
+Place the .editorconfig file at the workspace-project (the folder that eclipse ask when it opens)

-Download the code and install locally
+#Install locally as Plugin

 Rigth Click on the project -> Export -> Deployable Plug-ins and fragments -> "Instal into host.
-Repository"
+Repository" -> Finish

-After restart there will be a Menu "EditorConfig" on the top.
+After restart there will be a Menu "EditorConfig" on the top of eclipse.

 Supports:
 indent_style